 - The starting price of USD 500* is fairly standard throughout the year but you can take a chance at landing great deals by checking on local Chilean websites.

 - As with other airlines, airfare prices are mainly dictated by the influx of tourists.
 There have been instances when business class tickets were priced lower than economy, so make it a point to check both economy and business class.

 - You can look out for promo fares offered by Latam Airlines if you have an open schedule.

 - With the exception of taxis, there is no public transportation servicing the island.
 The most affordable way to visit the famed tourist destinations on Easter Island is by taking the Ara Moai hop-on, hop-off bus.
 With a tour guide on board, it is pretty much a guided tour that you can take at your own pace.

 - Stock up on snacks, drinks, and other essentials before you hit the island because grocery stores are scarce and stocks are even scarcer.

 Easter Island is a fairly expensive destination but its sights, history, adventures, and cuisine are definitely worth every penny.
 This UNESCO world heritage site is not only a sight to behold, but a destination that awakens your sensibilities and stirs in you a deeper appreciation for history and its mysteries.
-And if you are wondering why you should undergo this fairly challenging journey to an island, you must check out our top reasons to visit Easter Island.
+And if you are wondering why you should undergo this fairly challenging journey to an island on your next trip to Chile, you must check out our top reasons to visit Easter Island.